KeesCBakker/FixQuirksModule/README.md

 Sometimes the browser decides to go into quirks mode.
 The `X-UA-Compatible` header can be used to instruct IE to load a specific version.
 But what if the user is debugging and asks for IE9?
 The browser changes it query string, but will be forced back if we just add the `IE=edge`.
 That's why we created a module that inspects the Trident token and adds the right header.

 ## Usage
-Compile the DLL and add the following to the web.config of your project:
+Compile or download the DLL and add the following to the web.config of your project:

 ```xml
 <system.webServer>